SenseTecnic/wotkit-docs/source/guides/sensor_data_query.rst

   * - Field
     - Description
   * - numFound
-    - The total number of elements matching this query (In version > 1.9.0 *numFound* is deprecated showing a value of 0)
+    - The total number of elements matching this query (Note: that *numFound* is deprecated showing a value of 0)
   * - data
     - The enclosed sensor_data.
 Always sorted from oldest to newest timestamp
   * - query